awsdocs/amazon-vpc-user-guide/doc_source/working-with-flow-logs.md

 You can create flow logs for your VPCs, subnets, or network interfaces\.
 Flow logs can publish data to CloudWatch Logs or Amazon S3\.

-For more information, see [Creating a Flow Log that Publishes to CloudWatch Logs](flow-logs-cwl.md#flow-logs-cwl-create-flow-log) and [Creating a Flow Log that Publishes to Amazon S3](flow-logs-s3.md#flow-logs-s3-create-flow-log)\.
+For more information, see [Creating a Flow Log That Publishes to CloudWatch Logs](flow-logs-cwl.md#flow-logs-cwl-create-flow-log) and [Creating a Flow Log That Publishes to Amazon S3](flow-logs-s3.md#flow-logs-s3-create-flow-log)\.

 ## Viewing Flow Logs<a name="view-flow-logs"></a>